Guide to Micro-Entrepreneur Business in France

 3.2.
 Standard Rates

-The standard fixed rates payable (2024) depends on the nature of your business activity, as follows:
+The standard fixed rates payable (2026) depends on the nature of your business activity, as follows:

 • Services/Trade - A 'service' based business (prestation de service) pays 21.20% of their turnover in social contributions.
+This includes furnished lettings, other than those which are classed.

-In summary the rates are:
+In summary the rates from 1st Jan 2026 are:

 Business Activity Contribution Rate